By Tim Lambert

 A number of inventions to do with clothing were made in the 19th century.
 Thomas Hancock invented elastic in 1820.
 The safety pin was invented in 1849 by Walter Hunt.
 The electric iron was invented by Henry Seely in 1882 but it did not become common until the 1930s.
 The zip fastener was invented in 1893 by Whitcomb Judson.
 An improved version was patented in 1913 by Gideon Sundback.
 In 1863 Butterick made the first paper dress pattern.

 20th Century Women’s Clothes

 In 1900 women wore long dresses.
 It was not acceptable for women to show their legs.
 From 1910 women wore hobble skirts.
 They were so narrow women could only ‘hobble’ along while wearing them.
 However during World War I women’s clothes became more practical.

 Meanwhile, in 1913 Mary Phelps Jacob invented the modern bra.
 She used two handkerchiefs joined by ribbons.
 In 1915 lipstick was sold in tubes for the first time.

-In the 19th-century women wore knickers that ended well below the knee.
+In the 19th century, women wore knickers that ended below the knee.
 However, during the 1920s knickers became shorter.
 They ended above the knee.
 In the mid-20th century, younger women wore briefs.

 A revolution in women’s clothes occurred in 1925.
 At that time women began wearing knee-length skirts.
 In the mid and late 1920s, it was fashionable for women to look boyish.
 However, in the 1930s women’s dress became more conservative.